For Whom Did Christ Die?

 - Hebrews 9:12 – “he entered once for all into the holy places, not by means of the blood of goats and calves but by means of his own blood, thus securing an eternal redemption.”
 Here the statement is straightforward – in his death Jesus secured eternal redemption.

 We must emphasize again that the nature of the atonement determines its design and extent.
 Everywhere in the New Testament Christ’s death is described as actually securing redemption; it therefore has a particular focus and effect.
-Faith in Christ remains the requirement, but that faith is part of what is secured in Chris’s death for his people.
+Faith in Christ remains the requirement, but that faith is part of what is secured in Christ’s death for his people.

 The Unity of the Trinity and of God’s Saving Purpose